 Stacking It All Up

 There you have it.

-A comprehensive list of facial recognition statistics, facts, and trends to help you stay ahead of the curve.
+A comprehensive list of biometric statistics, facts, and trends to help you see the forest for the trees.

 Fair Use Statement